The CUI Dilemma

 One of the questions that I regularly receive is “Why are we being required to protect this CUI and CDI content?”.
 In short, bad actors (hostile states, individuals, and corporations) are trying to get it and if they succeed it could hurt individuals, organizations, or our national security.
 We see it in the news weekly and if you dig a little, daily.
 Espionage (both Corporate and State) is at an all-time high.
 New hacking revelations occur frequently in news media when corporations lose important privacy information due to data mismanagement.

 CUI and CTI data doesn’t exist only within government data centers on government systems.
 It exists across the entire defense industrial base spread across thousands of companies with widely varied IT infrastructures.
-Many of those infrastructures are simply not up to the task of properly managing and taking care of the CUI/CDI/CTI information that they were entrusted with by the government.
+Many of those infrastructures are simply not up to the task of properly managing and safeguarding of the CUI/CDI/CTI information that they were entrusted with by the government.

 Government investigations identified the lack of security as a primary contributor of security breaches; therefore, the CUI / DFARS 7012 programs were established to begin standardizing the security controls across the defense industrial base to better protect our important information in both government and commercial environments.

 What you really need to know, is that failure to protect CUI/CDI/CTI data can result in a rapid loss of a contract.
 Ensure that you have properly identified and classified the data before you propose a contract to ensure that you have provided adequate margin in your contract or overhead calculations to implement controls in your information systems.
+The new DoD is implementing the Cybersecurity Maturity Model Certification (CMMC) Framework.
+Today, safeguarding CUI requires DIB contractors to be certified Level 3 in the Cybersecurity Maturity Model Certification Framework by a third-party CMMC assessor or C3PAO.
+This requirement was issued by the DoD in DFARS Clause 252.204-7012, 252.204-7019, 252.204-7020, and 252.204-7021.
+Learn more about CMMC Level 3 Certification here.

 Do I have CUI/CDI/CTI data in my IT System?